steviecurran/sql2csv/README.md

 # sql2csv

 C shell script to convert an SQL file to CSVs (one for each table).
-Especially useful when running into errors like "Parse error: file is not a database" and would rather query the data base in python.
+Especially useful when running into errors like "Parse error: file is not a database" and would rather query the database in python (or anything else apart from SQL).

 E.g.  ./sql2csv.csh  WILL GIVE